 The Eastern Japan region is exceptionally rich and diverse in nature, tradition and culture.
 There are so many things to do all year round, and I highly recommend visiting in different seasons for an unforgettable and fulfilling experience.
 Don’t forget to taste the season’s best ingredients and dishes for an even more memorable trip!

 No matter the season, JR East Passes offer substantial discounts, and unlike other passes, can also be used by foreign passport holders living in Japan.
 There are two types, with both offering unlimited rides on JR East lines (including bullet trains) in their designated areas for 5 consecutive days.
 Pass holders can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to 1 month in advance, on the JR-EAST Train Reservation.

-The JR EAST PASS (Tohoku area) is only ¥20,000, costing less than a round-trip between Tokyo and Sendai (~¥23,000), while the JR EAST PASS (Nagano, Niigata area) is only ¥18,000, costing less than a round-trip between Tokyo and Niigata (~¥21,000).
+The JR EAST PASS (Tohoku area) is only ¥30,000, while the JR EAST PASS (Nagano, Niigata area) is only ¥27,000.
 Both passes can be used for automatic ticket gates, and foreign passport holders living in Japan are also eligible to use these passes.

 Header image credit: JR East / Akio Kobori